Minimum Requirements For Safe Riding

 What battery do I need?

 Batteries come in different voltages (usually 24, 36, or 48 volts - sometimes even more) and different sizes, usually from 6 amp-hour to 20 amp-hour.
 Lead-acid batteries are great for golf carts, cost less, but weigh a lot, have a short life span, and require frequent maintenance.
 All modern bicycle batteries are made from Lithium.
 They are more compact, weigh less and are very reliable.
-The life of Lithium batteries is anywhere from 1,000 to 2,000 charge cycles, and around one to five years, depending on how much it is used.
+The life of Lithium batteries is anywhere from 1,000 to 2,000 charge cycles, and around three to six years, depending on how much it is used.
+The usable power of a lead acid battery drops dramatically as the power is depleted, making the last 30% of little use.
+Lithium-ion batteries allow the battery to be useful down to 10%.
+Battery energy (think: the size of the gas tank) is rated in Watt-Hours (or Amp-Hours).
+Higher numbers equal more power.
 Modern batteries do not need to be continuously charged or stored while connected to an electrical source.
 Batteries should be stored at room temperature (ideally), but only charged after they get low (do not leave any battery unattended on a charger).
 Commonly, the battery is attached to the rear rack or along the frame down-tube leading from the handle bars to the pedals.
 Depending on how much you pedal, and the size of the battery, your range will be anywhere from 15 to 40 miles or more.
 Higher voltage batteries, which must match the motor voltage, store and transfer energy more efficiently.
 Higher amp-hour batteries have a longer range because they store more energy, but also weigh more.
 For example, a 24 volt, 6 amp-hour battery will provide the least power and shortest range.
 If the rider desires only a moderate range and less motor assistance, the smaller battery will be lighter and the overall cost of the bicycle lower.
 Sporty models (lighter-faster) cost more, have more power, will go farther, but may weigh less than an economy model, adding to the fun factor.
 Some bikes are made for hauling, have larger motors and heavier batteries, but go at a very conservative pace.

 How do I charge and care for the battery?